microsoft/surface-duo-window-manager-samples/PhotoEditor/README.md

 ## Features

+In contrast to the original PhotoEditor [sample](https://github.com/microsoft/surface-duo-app-samples/tree/main/PhotoEditor) which utilizes Microsoft's [SurfaceDuoLayout](https://docs.microsoft.com/dual-screen/android/api-reference/dualscreen-library/layouts/surfaceduo-layout) to handle dual screen devices, this project makes use of Jetpack [Window Manager](https://developer.android.com/jetpack/androidx/releases/window) API.
+This sample uses Window Manager to handle events that require consideration of a hinge or fold in the device's screen.

 This app supports three main actions: selection, editing, and saving.
 To select a photo, click on the current image to open the device's photo gallery.
 To modify image properties, use the buttons and sliders.
 Finally, to save the changes in a new photo, click the save button.

 ![PhotoEditor app on left screen with edited image and photo gallery on right screen displaying the same edited image after it was saved](screenshots/save_feature.png)